iblekhman14/CPU4990H_2024_Networking/README.md

 I plan to spread the project timeline across the full 15 weeks of the semester, most likely into three sections.
 The first and longest section will analyze high and low-density areas and calculate various factors.
 I will then manually collect data to verify initial theories and expectations.
 After that, I will analyze the data and run simulation models to predict whether my proposed changes would help reduce bandwidth congestion.
 Finally, I will organize all my data and results, draw conclusions, and create the poster.
 I aim to complete everything except the poster by December 1st of the fall semester, to leave myself ample time for making the poster and wrapping up all other work.

 As a note 8/29/2024 around 1-3pm the school had a sitewide partial outage over wifi.
+I believe the outage on 9/3/2024 was also related to the same issue as before.

 To summarize:
 Weeks 1-2: Acquire any necessary hardware or software and form initial hypotheses.